-The subject property is designated Low-density residential on the City's Comprehensive Plan, and the owner has indicated a request to rezone the land to R-10.
-As noted above, no further development or land division may occur until the land is rezoned and condition of approval #11, ensures this result.
+Although the subject property is designated Low-density residential on the City's Comprehensive Plan, this proposal does not include a request to rezone the land to R-10.
+As noted above, no further development or land division may occur until the land is rezoned to a City zoning designation.